Mongolia men's national 3x3 team

 The Mongolia men's national 3x3 team is a national basketball team of Mongolia, administered by the Mongolian Basketball Association.
 It represents the country in international 3x3 (3 against 3) basketball competitions.

-Even though Mongolia is one of FIBA Asia's youngest members, its national 3x3 basketball team already had some noteworthy international accomplishments.
+Even though Mongolia is one of FIBA Asia's youngest members, its national 3x3 basketball team already achieved international results.

 The Mongolian team made their debut in the FIBA 3x3 World Cup in 2018.
 They qualified for the 2018 edition of the tournament through their association's FIBA 3x3 Federation World Ranking.